 Be very careful not to give your personal information to people who call representing a private plan.

 Should I buy a Medigap policy?

 Medicare does not have a maximum for out-of-pocket costs.
-But with a Medigap policy, most of those costs are covered.
+With a Medigap policy, most of those costs are covered.
 As the name suggests, it should fill in gaps to pay the costs of services Medicare covers.
-In most states, there are 10 types of Medigap policies, offered by private insurers or groups like the AARP.
-Premiums vary considerably, based on your gender, age, health, whether you smoke, your location, and the company.
-This pamphlet provides a guide.

 Medicare doesn’t cover all medical needs.
-Even if you have a Medigap policy, you may have additional uncovered medical costs — for example for hearing aids, dental care, or health costs while traveling abroad.
+Even if you have a Medigap policy, you may have additional uncovered medical costs — for example for hearing aids, dental care, or health costs when you travel abroad.